102.4. Retrieve job by URL#

 del query, job_url, retrieved_job, retrieved_results

-3. Get a Portal job's URL¶
+3. Get a job's URL¶

-Figure 2: The pop-up window of job information.
+Figure 1: The pop-up window of job information.
 This pop-up window will also appear by clicking on the "information" icon above the table in the Portal's Result tab.

-3.1.
-Retrieve data from a Portal job URL¶
+3.1.1.
+Retrieve data from a job URL¶

-Paste the job URL into the empty string in the cell below to define job_url
+Paste the job URL into the empty string in the cell below to define job_url.

 Uncomment the lines and execute the cell to retrieve the results.